miraliumre/bios/challenges/3.advanced/code_in_abyss/hints/README.md

 particular handler is located, which is important for identifying and working with these handlers.
 Additionally, the handler's name, as defined in the ROM, can give clues about its function.
-For example, a handler named `$SMISS` is likely related to managing sleep state in the system.
+For example, a handler named `$SMISS` is related to managing sleep state in the system.

 Several important considerations must be kept in mind when working with these
 handlers: